AdobeDocs/workfront.en/help/manage-work/tasks/task-information/actual-hours.md

 # View Actual Hours

-The hours you log on your work items in `Adobe Workfront` are considered Actual Hours.
+The hours you log on your work items in Adobe Workfront are considered Actual Hours.

 Actual Hours represent the actual time that it took you to complete a task, issue, or a project.

 We recommend that hours should be logged on work items, which are tasks and issues.

-However, as a `Workfront administrator`, you can allow users to log time on projects, as well, depending on what the workflows are in your organization.
+However, as a Workfront administrator, you can allow users to log time on projects, as well, depending on what the workflows are in your organization.

 For more information about how to set up your system to allow users to log time on projects, see [Configure timesheet and hour preferences](../../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/timesheet-and-hour-preferences.md).